Adjusting to a colostomy can be difficult at first, but it does not mean you cannot enjoy a full and active life.

 In the first few weeks after having a colostomy, you'll probably be advised to have a low-fibre diet.

 This is because a high-fibre diet can increase the size of your stools, which can temporarily block your bowel.
-After around eight weeks, you'll usually be able to go back to a normal diet.
+Your doctor or stoma nurse will be able to advise you when you can go back to a normal diet.

 You should be able to return to the diet you previously enjoyed.
 If you previously had a restricted diet, you should be able to reintroduce the restricted foods.